kyeap/tutorial-api-client/README.md

 The aedifion Excel plug-in can be downloaded at https://github.com/aedifion/aedifion-excel-plugin.
 Please follow the instructions provided in the download repository to install the plug-in to your Microsoft Excel.
 The aedifion plug-in will add a new ribbon to your Excel.
 Just click the ribbon and you can import timeseries data to your Excel sheets and own Excel tools right away.

 ## Use the graphical aedifion API user interface
-The graphical user interface is designed to give a fast introduction to the aedifion API and give you a fast access to your data.
+The graphical user interface is designed to give you a fast introduction to the aedifion API and a fast access to your data.
 1. Visit https://api.aedifion.io/ui/
-2. Click `Authorize` at the right top and insert your user login credentials. **Note:** Make sure you inserted the correct user credentials since the graphical interface will not check them and will give an `Basic authentication - authorized` feedback anyways.
-The easiest way to check if you inserted the correct data is trying the https://api.aedifion.io/ui/#!/User/get_token endpoint.
+2. Click `Authorize` at the right top and insert your user login credentials. **Note:** Make sure you have inserted the correct user credentials since the graphical interface will not check them and will give a `Basic authentication - authorized` feedback anyways.
+The easiest way to check if you have inserted the correct data is by trying the https://api.aedifion.io/ui/#!/User/get_token endpoint.
 3. The aedifion API endpoints are sorted by the categories *User*, *Project* and *Datapoints*.
-A good starting point for first time users is to click on
+A good starting point for first time users is to:
-*User* and try `/v2/user/projects`.
-After you chose the endpoint click the button *Try it out!*.
-The endpoint will show you the http request made for querying the endpoint, the returned answer and a cURL request which could be used to query the API using cURL.
-If you are interested in cURL have a look at the following section.
+	a. click on *User* and try `/v2/user/projects`.
+	b.
+After you chose the endpoint, click the button *Try it out!*.
+The endpoint will show you the http response? made for querying the endpoint.
+The returned answer and a cURL request which could be used to query the API using cURL.
+If you are interested in cURL, have a look at the following sections.
-4. Try as many endpoints as you like!
+4. Try out as many endpoints as you like!

 ## Use cURL
 [cURL](https://curl.haxx.se/) stands for "client for URL".
 It is a command line tool and library